 Traditions meet contemporary life in this fascinating New Zealand culture.

 During your amazing adventure around New Zealand, do doubt you will hear Maori legends, learn about their short but fascinating history, and be entertained by their arts.
+In this quick guide, we’ll go through the Maori culture in New Zealand.

 We go through some of the key aspects of the Maori culture, from carvings on wood (and skin!) to the captivating war dance, the haka.